-Dr. Charles R. Sachatello, a retired physician, announced today that he has published his revised and updated version of his Liver-Brain-Theory online.
+Dr. Charles R. Sachatello, a retired physician, announced today that he has published his revised and updated version of his Liver-Brain-Theory online: www.Liver-Brain-Theory.com/

-Dr. Sachatello believes that this is single most comprehensive theory ever developed attempting to identify the inciting causes and the reasons for the progressive course of neurodegenerative brain diseases, specifically including Alzheimer’s, Amyotrophic Lateral Sclerosis (ALS), motor neuron diseases, Primary Dementia.
+Dr. Sachatello believes that this is single most comprehensive theory ever developed attempting to identify the inciting causes and the reasons for the progressive course of neurodegenerative brain diseases, specifically including Alzheimer’s, Amyotrophic Lateral Sclerosis (ALS), also known as “motor neuron disease”, Primary Dementia.
 (Non-Vascular Senile Dementias), Parkinson’s and Age Related Macular Degeneration and any or all degenerative brain diseases currently without an established proximate cause.

 This multi year effort prompted Sachatello to propose that the degenerative brain diseases cited above have a common cause: “Neurotoxins” produced in each patient’s own liver.
 (Hepatic Generated Neurotoxins)

-Hepatic generated neurotoxins most likely derive from the inability of the patient’s own liver to completely metabolize a variety of substrates including intact native protein complexes it encounters during the daily routine metabolic processes necessary to sustain life.
+Hepatic generated neurotoxins most likely derive from the inability of the patient’s own liver to completely metabolize a variety of substrates including intact native protein complexes it encounters during the daily routine metabolic processes necessary to sustain life such as eating proteins.

 The great majority of these incompletely metabolized substrates are innocuous.
 Others could well have varying degrees of neurotoxicity.
 Specific Alzheimer’s and ALS neurotoxins will vary in both the strength of their neurotoxicity and in the quantity produced by each patient’s own liver.